wrzesienski/MultiAgentSystems/README.md

 Lab2 -- research the minimum of function by agent's behaviors

-Lab3 -- algorythm for search short way in nodes
+Lab3 -- algorithm for search shortest route in graph scheme containing agent-nodes

 TopicPractice -- //